rankutah/blog/sites/rank-utah/content/services/website-design.md

 1. Discovery — goals, audience, and sitemap
 2. Design — content structure, look & feel, and copy guidance
-3. Build — fast, accessible pages with local SEO baked in
+3. Build — fast, accessible pages with no bloat
 4. Launch — tracking, QA, and go‑live checklist
-5. Grow — updates, SEO, and reporting as you scale
+5. Grow — updates, pages, and reporting as you scale

 {{< /section >}}